 And that’s your çoban salatası – shepherd salad recipe.

-So easy.
 Just a simple celebration and herald of warmer temperatures.

-If you love Turkish cuisine, try out some of our other dishes from our Turkish recipe collection.
+Try out some of our other dishes from our Turkish recipe collection.